Canon 7D vs Sony A7 III

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the 7D and A7 III can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Sony A7 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.